Professional Pastry Arts: California

-Dough basics: Experiment with the chemistry behind the method for preparing this cooked dough, as well as the correct timing and technique for consistent results.
+- Dough basic: Understand the chemistry behind the method for preparing this cooked dough, as well as the correct timing and technique for consistent results.

 - Crème Pâstisserie: Learn additional variations of classic pastry cream as well as how to flavor and combine with other components, such as meringue and praline paste.

 - Piping: Learn the basics of piping as you make Paris-Brest, profiteroles and other shaped pastries.
-This is groundwork for the more delicate and intricate piping necessary that comes later in the program.
+This is groundwork for the more delicate, intricate piping necessary that comes later in the program

-This flaky, multilayered pastry has been inspiring French bakers for centuries.
+This flaky, multi-layered pastry has been inspiring French bakers for centuries.
 At once crunchy, tender and light, its buttery goodness is hard to resist.
-Learn the techniques to making it consistently.
-The preparation method for rolling out and baking this dough will further expand your knowledge of working with the basic ingredients of any dough to achieve a specific final result.
+Master the various techniques to perform turns and folds that are vital steps to create a laminated dough.